Rob Van Dam and Sabu: Total Nonstop Action Wrestling / Impact Wrestling (2010, 2019)

 On August 8, 2010, Sabu returned to Total Nonstop Action Wrestling (TNA) at Hardcore Justice, where he was defeated by Rob Van Dam in the main event of the evening.
 Van Dam and Sabu both then went on to join EV 2.0, a stable consisting of former ECW wrestlers.
 On the October 21 episode of TNA Impact!, Van Dam and Sabu were defeated in a tag team match by Beer Money, Inc. (James Storm and Robert Roode), after Sabu accidentally hit his own partner with a chair.
 After the match, Van Dam and Sabu began shoving each other, before being broken up by the rest of EV 2.0.
 In November 2010, Sabu was released from TNA, as was Van Dam in March 2013.

 On February 8, 2019, it was revealed that both Rob Van Dam and Sabu would return to TNA, now named Impact Wrestling, at their following pay-per-view United We Stand.
-At the event on April 4, 2019, the team will tag for the first time since 2015, facing Lucha Bros (Pentagón Jr. and Fénix).
+At the event on April 4, 2019, the team tagged for the first time since 2015, facing Lucha Bros (Pentagón Jr. and Fénix).